Fernando-Lozano/ladderLogic/README.md

 - font awesome (remove once no longer using) or localize icons

 ## Tasks:
-- add exit button to remove popup text
 - shorten svg stop and start button bars
 - group pencil and eraser
-- clear text input and add focus
 - size grid, components, linewidth, and text until satisfied

 ## Todo on main:
 - save and load states
 - style component highlighter properly
-- add print js, and confirms for main functions
+- add confirms for main functions
 - testing
 - landing page with video
-- deploy on github pages

 ## Learn:
 - complete

 ## Ideas:
-- keep all namespaces unique across all js files
 - keep main functions on top and listeners in bottom

 ## Potential problems: